CodeGeni/HealthApp/README.md

 # BMI-Calculator
 BMI Calculator - Project for beginners in Kotlin

-This project is made to under the basics of the android (like xml, basic math opreation, color, cardView, layouts etc)
+This project is made to understand the basics of the android (like xml, basic math opreation, color, cardView, layouts etc)

 Display Dimensions : Pixel 3